coleblvck/paragraph/README.md

 # 📓 Some Important Notes:

 - This is not a representation of Django best practices, as it was written for prototyping purposes.
-- The frontend (web browser aspect) has been disconnected from the URLs in favour of GraphQL api.
-You can setup the routes in urls.py if you'd prefer to use this.
-Note that many features (Notifications, Profile Picture upload, adding notes, paragraph status sharing, live mode, etc...) are not implemented in this aspect as I stopped actively implementing them with HTML/CSS early into the development process (in favour of Flutter with GraphQL).
-- If you'd wish to use this; You'd have to Iron out some implementations using your preferred methods for some features such as the live mode; as I built this with a corresponding mobile app which shares the user's now-playing audio with friends.
-- GraphQL subscriptions can be implemented for live texting (I tried doing this, it was not reliable for my use case so I stuck with querying in a specific interval for this purpose)
+- I have tried implementing subscriptions on this project with little to no success, (with the little succes, it was not reliable for my use case so I stuck with querying in a specific interval for this purpose.
+So, suggestions are very welcome).
+- Currently making major refactoring changes in order to federate this app, so future updates may be in a completely different repo.

 # Deployment: